Russia’s information war expands through Eastern Europe

 The embassy also has spread debunked conspiracy theories claiming the U.S. runs secret biolabs in Ukraine.
 Embassies have become key to Russia’s disinformation campaigns, especially since many technology companies have begun restricting Russian state media since the invasion began.

-“This network is just a tiny drop in the ocean of pro-Kremlin disinformation in Bulgaria,” the DSC wrote, citing one study by a Bulgarian non-governmental organization that found pro-Russian propaganda on popular Bulgarian websites increased 10 times following Russia’s invasion of Ukraine.
+Reflecting the difficulty of identifying the origin of disinformation, the DSC also identified a network of three anonymous Facebook accounts pushing pro-Russian talking points that researchers concluded could part of a Russian disinformation campaign.

-Other posts from the account attacked transgender people or featured content about QAnon, the U.S.-origin movement that argues Donald Trump is waging a covert war against satanic cannibals who secretly control world affairs.
-It’s a conspiracy theory that has prompted violence in the U.S., and it’s one Russian disinformation agents seem eager to encourage elsewhere.
+Facebook said Friday it would take down the accounts, which appeared to violate some of the platform’s rules relating to multiple profiles.
+But the platform said it found nothing to suggest the accounts were part of a disinformation network.
+Instead, they were operated by a single Bulgarian user who liked to repost other people’s pro-Russian content.

-The operation also sought to do damage control.
-After a senior Bulgarian official revealed Russia’s scheme to pay certain journalists, politicians or other public figures 2,000 euros, or 4,000 Bulgarian leva, for posting pro-Russian content, the Facebook accounts identified by the DSC quickly posted a rebuttal casting Russia’s actions as simply those of a benevolent patron looking to support everyday Bulgarians.
+Indeed, after a senior Bulgarian official revealed Russia’s scheme to pay certain journalists and political pundits 2,000 euros, or 4,000 Bulgarian leva, for posting friendly content, the author scoffed at the idea of taking the money.

-“Thank you Mr. Putin for the gesture, but I do not need 4000 leva to like Russia,” the anonymous author wrote.
+“Thank you Mr. Putin for the gesture, but I do not need 4000 leva to like Russia,” they wrote.
 “I like her for free.”

 Follow AP’s coverage of misinformation at https://apnews.com/hub/misinformation.